richelbilderbeek/R-CodingStandard/R-CodingStandard.md

  * [1] Google's R Style Guide: `Identifiers should be named according to the following conventions.
 The preferred form for variable names is all lower case letters and words separated with dots (variable.name), but variableName is also accepted.`
  * [2] Google's R Style Guide: `Don't use underscores ( _ ) or hyphens ( - ) in identifiers`
  * [3] Wickham, Hadley.
 Advanced R. CRC Press, 2014.
 Chapter 5.1.2: `Variables and function names should be lowercase.
 Use an underscore to seperate words within a name.
 Generally, variable names should be nouns and function names should be verbs.
 Strive for names that are concise and meaningful`
+ * [4] The GNU coding standards, by Free Software Foundation, Inc., http://www.gnu.org/prep/standards, `Please use underscores to separate words in a name [...]
+For example, you should use names like ignore_space_change_flag; don’t use names like iCantReadThis.`

 ## I.2: Prefer a variable being a noun